postmanlabs/labs-docs/src/pages/docs/getting-started/postman-account.md

 * **Email** - Enter your email and create a username and password.
 Check the box to agree to the __Terms of Use__, which you can view by selecting the link, and select __Create free account__.
 Postman will send you an email to confirm your account.
 Follow the instructions in the email to complete your account setup.
 * **Google account** - Select __Sign up with Google__ and follow the instructions.

-When you first sign up for a Postman account, you will be prompted to provide some information about yourself, including your name and your role, to help customize the app experience to your needs.
+When you sign up for a Postman account, you'll be prompted to provide some information about yourself, including your name and role, to help customize your Postman experience.
 Enter your details and select __Continue__.

 Your new Postman profile will be visible to collaborators and anyone viewing resources you share or publish.